ASU-VDA-Lab/MLCAD25-Contest/README.md

 ## Acknowledgement

-We thank NVIDIA for sponsoring the contest, GPU awards, and involvement in organizing this contest.
+We thank NVIDIA for sponsoring the contest, GPU awards, and their involvement in organizing it.

 ## Contest organizers